Montana-Media-Arts/creative-coding-1/modules/week-8/_posts/2017-01-07-more-for-loops.md

 ## Number Variable Declaration

 The first statement of a _for loop_ is the _Number variable declaration and initialization_.
 As mentioned on the previous page, this tells the _for loop_ what variable to use and what it is initially set to.
+This value you can be initialized to any Number.
+It is common to see it, or set it to 0, but, this is not a limitation.

+Likewise, you will see the variable `i` often used in for loops, but any variable, following the rules described for [variable naming]({{site.baseurl}}/modules/week-6/naming-variables) can be used.

+In the below example, the _declaration statement_ initializes the value `i` to 20.
+This is used to start drawing diaganol lines at 20px on the X-axis.